 Any food high in carbohydrates (high glycemic load) will produce a sharp spike in our blood glucose levels.
 In order to adjust for this rapid increase, our body releases the hormone insulin into the bloodstream.
 Insulin then lowers the levels of blood glucose by storing it in the form of fat.
 So every time we eat a meal high in carbohydrates such as a sandwich, chips or a pizza our insulin levels shoot up in order to manage the high blood sugar and change it into fat.

-Each person has a unique insulin response to carbohydrates with many lifestyles and genetic factors contributing to this individuality.
+Each person has a unique insulin response to carbohydrates with many lifestyles and hereditary factors contributing to this individuality.
 However, people who have high insulin levels on a regular basis are unable to lose weight, burn fat and they often have an unstable blood sugar balance.

 When insulin starts to be in constant high production, our bodies begin to store fat even in non-fat areas such as the liver, muscles, pancreas, and between the abdominal organs.
 This is otherwise known as visceral fat.
-Recent studies have shown that this kind of fat is stored in the form of ceramides (a specific form of fat) that are found to now cause full body insulin resistance, further perpetuating the problem.
+Recent studies have shown that this kind of fat is stored in the form of ceramides (a specific form of fat) that are found to now cause full-body insulin resistance, further perpetuating the problem.

 High insulin also intensifies our hunger levels by pushing blood glucose (our source of energy) into our cells, causing blood sugar to drop.
 This typically results in a bout of hunger accompanied by cravings for sugar-filled, refined carbohydrates.
 Feeding these cravings causes our insulin to rise again and the vicious cycle endures!